Tourists in Hawaii getting sick of tipping ‘just because someone did their job’

 When I Actually Got Upset About Tipping

-Wait, what?
 I already paid $600 for four people.
 There was no personalized service – everyone got identical treatment.
 The ticket price clearly covered labor costs.
-But the tip jars (and staff standing right next to them) created this pressure like we'd be rude if we didn't contribute more.
+But the tip jars and staff standing right next to them created this pressure like we’d be rude if we didn’t contribute more.

 I asked one of the managers what the tips were for since we’d already paid such a high ticket price.
 She said tips were “appreciated for the performers and servers.”
 But performers typically don’t work for tips – they’re salaried.
 And the servers didn’t do anything beyond placing plates on tables.

-That moment felt exploitative.
-Not toward me – I can afford to leave extra.
-But toward families who budgeted carefully for a special experience and now felt guilted into spending more.
-That's not pono (righteous/balanced).
-That's not the aloha spirit.
+That moment felt exploitative – not toward me, but toward families who budgeted carefully for a special experience and now felt guilted into spending more.
+That’s not pono (righteous, balanced).
+That’s not the aloha spirit.

 The Bigger Picture on What’s Fair

 Hawaii businesses operate on thin margins.
-Tourism dropped significantly on Maui after the 2023 Lahaina fires, and many businesses struggled.
-Restaurants face constant challenges with labor shortages – as of January 2023, Hawaii had almost 10% fewer food service workers than before the pandemic.
+Tourism dropped significantly on Maui after the 2023 Lahaina fires, and many businesses struggled for years.
+Restaurants face constant challenges with labor shortages – Hawaii still has roughly 4,000 fewer food service workers than before the pandemic.

 These are real problems that need real solutions.
 But putting the burden entirely on customers through aggressive tipping pressure isn’t sustainable.
 Workers deserve stable, living wages.
 Customers deserve transparency about costs.
 Business owners deserve to run profitable operations.